ThomasBurleson/angular-animated-ghost-elements/README.md

 1. Inline-elements that either show ghosts or 'real' data
 2. Separate, distinct overlays that of DOM elements used in place of the 'real' elements (DOM)

+For lists or tables, ghost elements can be especially challenging to implement.

-The advantage of (2: Separate Overlays) is that developers have maximum power to animated the ghost elements and the real elements simultaneously.
+The advantage of (2) is that developers have maximum power to animated the ghost elements and the real elements simultaneously.
 Especially for lists, where developers may want to stagger items as the `:enter` or `:leave`.

 This repository demonstrates ideas on how to partition, implement, and animate **ghost elements**... implemented with Angular 7.x and `@angular/animations`.